gowebdev/ClientAPI-Specification/README.md

 Token, received in response, must be send in header "X-Auth-Token" on any other requests to API, which requires authorization.
 If any credentials ommited, demo user with demo services will auth.

+Client chooses active base service on current device by specifying id of service in "service_id" param .
+If no service specified - the most expensive service chooses.

 ```
 POST /1.2/users/token
 ```